This website uses cookies to ensure you get the best experience on our website. Learn more

 Breakfast of yoghurt, cereal, fruit, muffins, tea and coffee is served before the morning activity or full-day excursion.

 Those taking just a morning game drive will be offered brunch.
-During our stay in 2023 we had very tasty vegetable patties, fishcakes with homemade tartare sauce, green olive and feta salad, Italian onion and bean salad, fresh homemade bread and a cheese platter to finish.
+During our last stay we had very tasty dhal and vegetable curry (though a chicken pasta dish was also on offer), along with a mix of salads, fresh homemade bread and a cheese platter and fruit plate to finish.

 If you take the full-day excursion then the guide takes a packed lunch, which includes a mix of picnic treats.

 Dinner is a three-course meal served after everyone has returned from the afternoon activities.
-We enjoyed a tasty tomato and bean soup with homemade bread, followed by roast chicken with roast potatoes, baked squashed filled with cheese and corn, and minted peas.
-For pudding we had a stewed pear in a white-wine reduction, which was nice but not remarkable.
+We enjoyed a tasty corn and ham chowder-style soup with homemade bread, followed by roast chicken with roast potatoes, baked squashes filled with cheese and corn, and mixed green vegetables.
+For pudding we had a refreshing fruit salad.

 Dining style